v0idDE/game-template/README.md

 # How To Setup Your Game For DMI-CADE
-Thank you for beeing interested in contributing your application to the DMI-CADE System!
+Thank you for being interested in contributing your application to the DMI-CADE System!

 This guide will help you setup your exported application for a seamless integration into the system.